jettero/co2meter/README.md

 # My actual contribution

-I just made a HEC object for forwarding to splunk where I do all that server and plotting stuff.
+I just wanted a tool to spit out json.
+I can import that into Splunk or whatever and make graphs in there.